 DIY Laundry Kits

-Generally I think packing your own laundry bag is a waste of space.
+Packing your own laundry bag is a waste of space.
 A bulky laundry kit sort of defeats the purpose packing less and doing your laundry on the road.
 The last thing you need is a lot of extra gear weighing you down, and drying lines, sink plugs, clothespins, detergent, etc. are all things that you just shouldn’t worry about on your next adventure.

 Cough up a few extra bucks and save space, time, and your sanity.
 You can do your own laundry when you get home.
 That being said, there are a few times when a travel laundry kit might come in handy.